Association between Serum Chloride Levels and Prognosis in Patients with Hepatic Coma in the Intensive Care Unit

 RF (%) 91 (37.1) 141 (47.0) 0.026

-Sepsis (%) 43 (17.6) 120 (40.0) <0.001
+Sepsis (%) 43 (17.6) 120 (40.0) < 0.001

-We performed univariate and multivariate Cox regression analyses (Table 3).
-Univariate analysis revealed that the low chloride group was significantly associated with increased 28-day all-cause mortality (unadjusted HR = 1.615; 95% CI = 1.188–2.195) and 1-year all-cause mortality (unadjusted HR = 1.482; 95% CI = 1.164–1.887) in patients with hepatic coma.
-After adjusting for age and gender, the low chloride group remained significantly associated with higher 28-day all-cause mortality (adjusted HR = 1.624; 95% CI = 1.194-2.209) and 1-year all-cause mortality (adjusted HR = 1.509; 95% CI = 1.185-1.921).
-After adjusting for age and gender, the association remained significant for both 28-day all-cause mortality (adjusted HR = 1.624; 95% CI = 1.194–2.209) and 1-year all-cause mortality (adjusted HR = 1.509; 95% CI = 1.185–1.921).
-Further adjustment for age, gender, SOFA score, CRRT, IMV, AKI, RF, and sepsis did not alter this trend, with the low chloride group remaining significantly associated with higher 28-day (adjusted HR = 1.424; 95% CI = 1.041–1.949) and 1-year all-cause mortality (adjusted HR = 1.313; 95% CI = 1.026–1.679).
-In contrast, the high chloride group showed no significant mortality association in either univariate or multivariate analyses (P > 0.05).
+Univariate and multivariate Cox regression analyses were also performed (Table 3).
+Univariate analysis revealed that the low chloride group was significantly associated with increased 28-day (unadjusted HR, 1.615; 95% CI, 1.188–2.195) and 1-year all-cause mortality (unadjusted HR, 1.482; 95% CI, 1.164–1.887) in patients with hepatic coma.
+After adjusting for age and sex, the association remained significant for both 28-day (adjusted HR, 1.624; 95% CI, 1.194–2.209) and 1-year all-cause mortality (adjusted HR, 1.509; 95% CI, 1.185–1.921).
+Further adjustment for age, sex, SOFA score, CRRT, IMV, AKI, RF, and sepsis did not alter this trend, and the low chloride group remained significantly associated with higher 28-day (adjusted HR, 1.424; 95% CI, 1.041–1.949) and 1-year all-cause mortality (adjusted HR, 1.313; 95% CI, 1.026–1.679).
+In contrast, the high chloride group showed no significant association with mortality in either the univariate or multivariate analyses (P > 0.05).

 Table 3.
-The Findings of Univariate and Multivariable Analyses
+Findings of the univariate and multivariable analyses

 28-day death